By Mary Van Doren • 05/02/2013

 A community subscription website is a powerful networking tool that relies primarily on user-generated content.

-Social network subscription websites are used to create a setting where people with similar interests can use the virtual world to make real connections—whether purely social relationships or specifically BtoB networks.
+Community subscription websites are used to create a setting where people with similar interests can use the virtual world to make real connections—whether purely social relationships or specifically B2B networks.
 It’s the online version of meet and greet.

-Social netmiumation that person or member decides to share via his or her member profile, forum posts, file uploads, links, and other data.
-Registration is typically required, and most social networks do not require payment.
+Members might decide to share via his or her member profile, forum posts, file uploads, links, and other data.
+Registration is typically required, and most communities do not require payment.
+The MIU, as with all three affinity subscription website models, is a post.

 Portal Subscription Website